RMerl/asuswrt-merlin.ng/release/src/router/acme-client-portable/README.md

 its behaviour is not well-documented and, morever, is weakened to co-exist with the file-system jail.

+**Feature requests will be ignored unless joined by a patch.**  If there's something you need, I'm happy to work with you to make it happen.
+If you really need it, I'm available for contract (contact me by e-mail).

 ## Configuration

-Since your system might not be one of the tested ones (older OpenBSD, FreeBSD, Linux, Linux with musl libc, etc.), you may need to tune some of the values in the [GNUmakefile](GNUmakefile) or [config.h](config.h).
+Since your system might not be one of the tested ones (FreeBSD, Linux, Linux with musl libc, etc.), you may need to tune some of the values in the [GNUmakefile](GNUmakefile) or [config.h](config.h).
 Please **tell me** if you do so, so I can accommodate in future releases.